deislabs/spiderlightning/examples/multi_capability-demo-clang/README.md

-# kv-mq-demo-clang
+# multi_capability-demo-clang

-To run this example, you'll need to install the WASI SDK in the `./examples/kv-mq-demo-clang` folder.
+To run this example, you'll need to install the WASI SDK in the `./examples/multi_capability-demo-clang` folder.
 For linux, to do that, run:
 ```sh
 export WASI_VERSION=14
 export WASI_VERSION_FULL=${WASI_VERSION}.0